Skip to Main Content

 Learn more about using these indices in SciVal

-FWCI: : SciVal’s field-weighted citation impact (FWCI) is an article-level metric that takes the form of a simple ratio: actual citations to a given output divided by the expected rate for outputs of similar age, subject and publication type.
+FWCI: SciVal’s field-weighted citation impact (FWCI) is an article-level metric that takes the form of a simple ratio where actual citations of an output are divided by the expected rate for outputs of similar age, subject and publication type.
 FWCI has the dual merits of simplicity and ease of interpretation: a value of 2 indicates that an output has achieved twice the expected impact relative to the world literature.
-It is a really useful addition to the benchmarking toolkit.
+It is a useful addition to the benchmarking toolkit, but should not be used in isolation.

-Metrics that are used to measure the impact of a journal and compare their rankings against other journals
+These metrics that are used to measure the impact of a journal and compare their rankings against other journals.
+As with other metrics, they should never be used in isolation.

 SJR: SCImago Journal Rank (SJR) is a metric based on the idea that ‘all citations are not created equal’.
 With SJR, the subject field, quality and reputation of the journal has a direct effect on the value of a citation.